 If this is your first time hiking in the Rockies, take a conservative approach.
 Pick an adequate hike for your fitness, plan for plenty of time, pack water and food, and don’t be afraid to turn around.
 If you want to learn more about what to wear hiking, we have a great post.

 For long hikes, set a turnaround time at the departure.
 Whenever we set out for an objective, I determine a time at which we need to turn around to arrive at the parking lot or campsite by dark.
-I would recommend not hiking in the dark as it’s easy to get lost and it’s not fun in bear country.
+I would recommend not hiking in the dark as it’s easy to get lost, and it’s not fun in Bear Country.

-In regards to times, keep in mind your mountain fitness — different than the gym.
+In regards to times, keep in mind your mountain fitness, which is different from the gym.
 The low end of this post’s low end is a constant fast pace uphill with little to no breaks and a brisk pace downhill.
 Most hikers should plan for a middle-of-the-road time with the estimated duration.

 It’s also super important to know that there are limitations and to come prepared.
 These are very serious mountains, and it is easy to get in well over your head with life-threatening consequences.